Online unit clustering in higher dimensions: Abstract

 \section{Abstract}

-We revisit the online \textsc{Unit Clustering} and \textsc{Unit Covering} problems in higher dimensions: Given a set of $n$ points in a metric space, that arrive one by one, \textsc{Unit Clustering} asks to \emph{partition} the points into the minimum number of clusters (subsets) of diameter at most one; while \textsc{Unit Covering} asks to \emph{cover} all points by the minimum number of balls of unit radius.
+We revisit the online \textsc{Unit Clustering} and \textsc{Unit Covering} problems in higher dimensions: Given a set of $n$ points in a metric space, that arrive one by one, \textsc{Unit Clustering} asks to \emph{partition} the points into the minimum number of clusters (subsets) of diameter at most one; whereas \textsc{Unit Covering} asks to \emph{cover} all points by the minimum number of balls of unit radius.
 In this paper, we work in $\RR^d$ using the $L_\infty$ norm.

-We show that the competitive ratio of any online algorithm (deterministic or randomized) for \textsc{Unit Clustering} must depend on the dimension $d$.
-We also give a randomized online algorithm with competitive ratio $O(d^2)$ for \textsc{Unit Clustering} of integer points (\ie, points in $\ZZ^d$, $d\in \NN$, under $L_{\infty}$ norm).
+We show that the competitive ratio of any online algorithm (deterministic or randomized) for \textsc{Unit Clustering} is $\Omega(d)$.
+In particular, it depends on the dimension $d$, and this resolves an open problem raised by Epstein and van Stee (2008).
+We also give a randomized online algorithm with competitive ratio $O(d^2)$ for \textsc{Unit Clustering} of integer points (\ie, points in $\ZZ^d$, $d\in \NN$, under the $L_{\infty}$ norm).

 We show that the competitive ratio of any deterministic online algorithm for \textsc{Unit Covering} is at least $2^d$.
-This ratio is the best possible, as it can be attained by a simple deterministic algorithm that assigns points to a predefined set of unit cubes.
+This ratio is the best possible, as it can be attained by a simple deterministic algorithm that assigns points to a predefined set of unit hypercubes.
 We complement these results with some additional lower bounds for related problems in higher dimensions.

 \textbf{ Keywords}: online algorithm, unit covering, unit clustering, competitive ratio, greedy algorithm.